-In January 2019, work began on the construction of the sewerage and water supply system for the Calvisano agglomeration, which by the end of the year, had reached 50% progress.
+Lastly, work also continued on the construction of the sewerage and water supply system for the Calvisano agglomeration, which is expected to be completed by 2023 (at the end of 2020, the project had reached 70% progress).